Four OT students discussing the layout of a room during a lab exercise

 Program Details

-The depth and breadth of the OTD program is designed to develop the knowledge, skills, and attitudes required of an occupational therapy general practitioner.
+The depth and breadth of the OTD program is designed to develop the knowledge, skills, and attitudes required of an entry-level occupational therapy practitioner.

 The curriculum provides broad exposure to current practice settings and emerging practice areas.
 Students are educated in the use of occupation to provide therapeutic intervention for individuals and groups of all ages through in-depth exploration of evidence-based literature and Level I fieldwork opportunities.
 Through completion of a series of courses related to scholarship, students collaborate to develop and complete a culminating research project.
 Finally, students learn to synthesize advanced knowledge in a practice area through Level II fieldwork and the completion of an advanced Capstone Experience.